digimarc-corp/whalerator/config.md

 # A StackExchange.Redis connection string.
 If not specified, and internal memcache will be used
 redisCache: redishost

 # Lifetime for cached objects.
-Default is 3600 (1 hour)
+Specified as common intervals (5m, 0.5h, 2d, etc.).
+If unit is omitted, assumes ms. Default is 1h.
-cacheTtl: 3600
+cacheTtl: 1h

+# Enable local caching.
+This causes additional objects to be cached, moving load from the local filesystem to the configured cache.
+localCache: false
 ```

 ## UI Options